How to migrate from Courier IMAP to Dovecot IMAP on a Flurdy Postfix email server Debian

 I find Dovecot's log lines to be needlessly long-winded, so I made some optional changes:

-Set up the mail location to match the Flurdy virtual mailboxes, and configure namespaces and user ids and groups:
+Set up the mail locations to match the Flurdy virtual mailboxes, and configure namespaces and user ids and groups:

 Everything else in the file can be left as it is.
 I've left out a lot of explanatory namespace-related comments that appear in this configuration file, but I recommend reading them to get a clearer idea of what we're doing here.